 The final thing I want to touch on is how to get audio from your Mac to your sound system.
 You will need a 3.5mm to dual ¼” cable, a stereo DI Box, and two XLR cables to plug into your stage snake or sound console.
 With this setup, you will have a left and right channel from your computer.
 Stereo is not totally necessary, but it can be nice if you have patches with panning features in them.

-I hope you now see that a phenomenal keyboard sound is achievable with a simple MIDI controller, Mainstage, and Worship Essentials 2 by thatworshipsound.com.
-They did not pay me to promote their product.
-I just like it that much.
-As a worship leader who wants to quickly implement the latest and greatest in worship tools for my team, this one was a no-brainer from the second I heard Abel demo these patches on his channel.
+I hope you now see that a phenomenal keyboard sound is achievable with a simple MIDI controller, Mainstage, and Sunday Keys.
+As a worship leader who wants to quickly implement the latest and greatest in worship tools for my team, this one was a no-brainer from the second I heard David demo these patches on his channel.

 Thanks for reading.
 If you want to learn the #1 worship leading software, enroll in my free training, Lead Worship with Ableton linked below.
 You can also download my Worship Ministry toolkit which contains links to everything covered in this video.
 If you found this article helpful, hit the heart button and share it with your friends.
 Leave your love, opinions, and details of your keyboard rig below in the comments.